ammpvt/Summer-Internship2K26/Day3/Face_detection_project/documentation.md

 2. **Clock 2 (FIFO + FSM IDLE):** The FIFO stores the data, and the FSM acknowledges the `empty` flag dropping.
 3. **Clock 3 (FSM DELAY):** The FSM paces the output through its wait states before finally latching the result to `p_out`.

-*(Note: Prior bugs regarding a 6-clock lag were resolved by ensuring the Face Detection Module properly respects the system reset signal, eliminating the insertion of initial garbage bytes).*

 ---